Richard M. Mills Jr.

-Richard Merrill Mills Jr. (born February 23, 1959) is an American diplomat who serves as the United States deputy ambassador to the United Nations.
-He served as the U.S. Chargé d'Affaires and Acting Permanent Representative to the United Nations between January 20, 2021, and February 24, 2021, when Linda Thomas-Greenfield became ambassador.
-In July 2022, he was announced as the nominee to serve as the United States ambassador to Nigeria.
+Richard Merrill Mills Jr. (born February 23, 1959) is an American diplomat serving as the United States ambassador to Nigeria since July 2024.
+He served as the United States deputy ambassador to the United Nations from 2020 to 2024 and, in that capacity, served as the U.S. Chargé d'Affaires and Acting Permanent Representative to the United Nations between January 20, 2021, and February 25, 2021, when Linda Thomas-Greenfield became ambassador.
 He previously served as the U.S. Chargé d'Affaires for Canada.

 Early life and education

 Mills was born in Louisiana, and grew up in Michigan.
 He received a Bachelor of Arts from Georgetown University, a Juris Doctor from the University of Texas School of Law, and a Master of Science in National Security Strategy from the National Defense University.

 Career

 Legal career

 Prior to his Foreign Service career, Mills was an associate attorney in the Washington, D.C. office of Duncan, Allen and Mitchell, and then at the Washington, D.C. office of Wickwire, Gavin and Gibbs.